bplmaps/cartinal/guides/making-sense-maps-data/README.md

 ## Enroll in the course

-The April 2021 pilot course is currently **full.** See our [Events Page](https://www.leventhalmap.org/event/) for future course offerings, or [follow us on social media](https://www.leventhalmap.org/about/contact-connect/).
+See our [Events Page](https://www.leventhalmap.org/event/) for future course offerings, or [follow us on social media](https://www.leventhalmap.org/about/contact-connect/).